What You Need to Know About Diabetes, Obesity, and the Bacteria in Your Gut

 According to reporter Liz Szabo, a new study shows that diabetes in children rose sharply from 2000–2009.

 Over the past 5 years, Dr. David Ludwig, lead author of the study and director of the New Balance Foundation Obesity Prevention Center at Boston Children’s Hospital, says, “Most likely, things have gotten worse.”

 Dr. Ludwig and his colleagues found that from 2000–2009:

 Experts believe that the inner ecosystem majorly influences the development of diabetes.
-You can restore healthy bacteria in your inner ecosystem by enjoying cultured vegetables daily, made with the Veggie Culture Starter.
+You can restore your inner ecology by repairing the lining of your gut with nourishing superfoods, like Vitality SuperGreen.

 Type 2 diabetes was once called adult-onset diabetes since it mainly showed up in adults who were overweight or obese, but we are now seeing more and more children with the disorder.
 When someone develops type 2 diabetes, the cells within the body become insulin resistant.
 When this happens, cells lose the ability to respond to the hormone insulin, which allows them to accept sugar.